 What Channels Serve as the Best for Repurposed Content?

-The best channel for your repurposed content will depend on you’re the piece of content you’re repurposing.
+The best channel for your repurposed content will depend on the piece of content you’re repurposing.
 I find that the easiest application of repurposing content is taking blog content and reshaping it into gated content or social media posts.
 If you really want to be on-trend, take any piece of evergreen web content you’ve made and repurpose it as a podcast.

 What Types of Evergreen Content Should You Repurpose?